IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Amulet of Diehard Cataclysm should now properly prevent Blackbelt and Shadow Dodges

+-Possibly fixed the unloading IL problems (players getting frozen on world login)

 -There should no longer be an issues with HUD mods that override the vanilla HUD from now on

--Hellion Beams being invisible
+-Hellion Beams being invisible, and a little oversight that led to alot of unintentional lag in the fight

 -Prismic Banshee and supreme pinky should not properly handle gravitation potion's effects properly on screen

 -'The Whole Experience' not working on Killer Fly Swarm; you can now refight that boss

+-Draken saying you need to fight the evil biome boss when you are not in that world type

+-Calburn's defeat message, it now says you can break moist stone only after you've beaten all 3 of them

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

--Prismic Banshee's 'hands' having a weird hitbox
+-Prismic Banshee's 'hands' having a weird hitbox, and counting as defeated on other play-throughs

 -Grappling removing the player's light in the foggy darkness